zhangzhiyuan233/IMDB-movies-reviews/README.md

 # IMDB-movies-reviews-
-This repo is the part of application for Articence
+This repo is the part of internship application for Articence